dextermallo/GSoC-2023/README.md

 ## Introduction

-Performance evaluation is one of the concerns about using ModSecurity and Core Rule Sets.
-More specifically, people take different approaches to examine the performance, such as stability tests (e.g., the peak of I/O, speed of re-connection) and capacity tests (e.g., use of disks).
+Performance evaluation is one of the concerns when using [OWASP Core Rule Sets](https://coreruleset.org/docs/).
+More specifically, people take different approaches to examine the performance, such as stability tests (e.g., the peak of I/O, speed of re-connection, RTT) and capacity tests (e.g., use of disks).
+However, individuals often miss measuring the performance when using 3rd-party library, namely before/after using the WAFs.

-However, individuals often miss measuring before/after using the Firewall.
-Secondly, although there are many open-source utilities (e.g., Apache JMeter, httperf), no specific tool is designed to evaluate performance affected by a firewall.
-To address the issue, I suggest creating a CLI tool to benchmark the performance with CRS.
+While performance evaluation as a challange for the users, it as a obstacle for the project cumminity as well.
+Although there are automated tests in Core Rule Set when releasing the project (using another library called [go-ftw](https://github.com/coreruleset/go-ftw)), performance tests are yet to be integrated into the pipeline.

-A list of deliverables includes:
+A list of deliverables in this GSoC project includes:
-1. Define a framework for testing performance for a generic WAF.
+1. Define a framework for testing performance for a generic WAF using Core Rule Set (e.g., ModSecurity 2.9, 3.0+, and coraza).
 2. Research existing utilities for performance testing on WAF.
-3. Create a CLI tool to achieve the framework and define different types of testing performed by the tool.
+3. Integrate features into `go-ftw` to achieve the framework.
 4. Implement different types of performance testing.
 5. Integrate the CLI tool with pipelines (e.g., GitHub pipeline).
 6. Based on the existing Docker images, perform different evaluations with different configurations/versions.
 7. Documentation.